danwahl/danwahl.github.io/_drafts/agi-safety.md

 Even assuming that this was Fermi's idea of a joke, it still brings us back to the original question: how exactly should we bet on(/against) the end of the world?

 When I take a step back and think about the objections I raised above, __even if they are reasonable__ (a big "if"), they don't constitute a general argument against AGI Safety work, for the basic reason that, when talking about _existential_ risks (like atmospheric ignition), even small probabilities of failure are unacceptably high.
-Insofar as I'm worried about AGI Safety, it's not because I think doom is _likely_, just that I it is _too likely_.
+Insofar as I'm worried about AGI Safety, it's not because I think doom is _likely_, just that it is _too likely_.

 And so, being mindful of [Pascal's Mugging](https://www.givewell.org/modeling-extreme-model-uncertainty), long feedback loops, and the [risk of fanaticism](https://www.currentaffairs.org/2021/07/the-dangerous-ideas-of-longtermism-and-existential-risk) etc., I still rest a bit easier knowing that a few smart (and now very well-funded) people are on the case.